kestra-io/examples/terraform_oss.md

 }
 ```

 One drawback of both of the above mentioned approaches is that flow ID and namespace are defined twice - once in the flow YAML definition, and once here in the terraform resource.
-You can leverage the `yamldecode` function to avoid this duplication:
+To avoid this duplication, you can leverage the `yamldecode` function which parses a string as a subset of YAML, allowing to retrieve the flow id and namespace from YAML and use it in the Terraform definition.

 ```hcl
 resource "kestra_flow" "helloWorld" {